 Though there are associated fees, it’s better to have 100% of your payments completed with small fees vs. needing to chase down a percentage of outstanding payments.

 If you use credit cards wisely, they are less expensive in some ways and are so flexible.
 Abrams built her own business using credit cards to manage cash flow before she even had a line of credit at a bank.

 Key #9: Make the peak season last

 Finally, take the success from your holiday season and bring it to your business all year long.
 There are some tried-and-true ways to make these gains last: capture as much customers’ information as you can.
-Find incentives for customers to give their email address, such as drawings that people can win things from, or loyalty rewards programs.
+Find incentives for customers to give their email addresses, such as drawings from which people can win things or loyalty rewards programs.